QuantEcon/lecture-python.myst/lectures/samuelson.md

 Samuelson used a *second-order linear difference equation* to represent a model of national output based on three components:

-- a *national output identity* asserting that national outcome is the sum of consumption plus investment plus government purchases.
+- a *national output identity* asserting that national output or national income is the sum of consumption plus investment plus government purchases.
 - a Keynesian *consumption function* asserting that consumption at time $t$ is equal to a constant times national output at time $t-1$.